softacoder/icp-evm-coprocessor-starter/README.md

 ### Reading from and writing to EVM Smart Contracts

-To send transactions to the EVM, this project uses the [`ic-evm-utils`](https://crates.io/crates/ic-evm-utils) crate.
+To send transactions to the EVM, listening for events and calling contracts, this project uses the [`ic-alloy`](https://ic-alloy.dev/) crate.
+This crate provides functionality for constructing, signing and sending transactions to EVM networks, leveraging the well-known `alloy` library as a base.
+You can see examples of how it's used in `canisters/chain_fusion/src/logs.rs`, `canisters/chain_fusion/src/job/submit_result.rs` and `canisters/chain_fusion/src/job/read_result.rs`.

+If you don't want to use `ic-alloy` but directly interact with the `EVM RPC canister`, consider using the [`ic-evm-utils`](https://crates.io/crates/ic-evm-utils) crate.
 This crate provides functionality for constructing, signing and sending transactions to EVM networks, leveraging the [`evm-rpc-canister-types`](https://crates.io/crates/evm-rpc-canister-types) crate for data types and constants.

 #### Key Functions: